dngu7/honeyplotnet/readme.md

 python eval.py -c <CONFIG>
 ```
 Use the config file *mvqgan_t5.yaml* to replicate results in paper.

+Responses captured from ChatGPT on May 1st 2023 can be downloaded from: https://decoychart.s3.ap-southeast-2.amazonaws.com/gpt_responses/2023-05-01.zip

 ### License
 Copyright © Cybersecurity Cooperative Research Centre.
 This work has been supported by Cybersecurity Cooperative Research Centre.